Want help turning consistency into progress? Coaching keeps your training simple, structured, and sustainable.

 Is 2 hours a good time for a half marathon?

 Yes!
-It shows strong pacing and consistent training and is often a milestone for intermediate runners.
+It shows strong pacing and consistent training and is often a milestone for beginner runners.

 How do I improve my half marathon time?